-Our future success depends on our ability to retain our Chief Executive Officer, our scientific and clinical advisors, and other key executives and to attract, retain and motivate qualified personnel.
+Our future success depends on our ability to retain our principal members of our management teams, our scientific and clinical advisors, and to attract, retain and motivate qualified personnel.

-We are highly dependent on Ian Huen, our Chief Executive Officer, as well as, other principal members of our management teams, scientific teams as well as scientific and clinical advisors.
+We are highly dependent on our principal members of our management teams, scientific teams as well as scientific and clinical advisors.
 Although we have formal employment agreements, which we refer to as appointment letters, with all of our executive officers, these agreements do not prevent our executives from terminating their employment with us at any time, subject to applicable notice periods.
 Nevertheless, the loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.